ghoulmann/pedagogue/scraps.rst

-and Don't Call Me a Hacker!
+And don't call me a hacker!
 ===========================

 Learning from Mazel: http://ellamazel.org/yellowbook/